-Improving your diet and health are common New Year’s resolutions.
-But improving your financial health needs to be a priority, too.
+Improving your diet and health are common New Year’s resolutions, but improving your financial health should be a priority, too.

 “What people don’t realize is your finances really affect every part of your life — your relationships, how you feel about yourself,” says Crystal Rau, certified financial planner at Beyond Balanced Financial Planning.
 “And so, just like going to the gym and feeling better about yourself, focusing on your finances can really do a lot to have a better year.”

 Here are six ways to save more this year.

 1. Automate everything

 You can’t forget to save if it’s automated.
 Whether it’s your 401(k) contribution taken pretax from your salary, or automatic transfers from your checking account into a savings account or money market account, automating will help you save without even thinking about it.

 Lauren Zangardi Haynes, CIMA, certified financial planner at Spark Financial Advisors, says your employer may be able to also split your paycheck so it goes into both your checking account and a savings account.

 “And then you can automatically transfer that money to an investment account, or to an IRA, or to a Roth IRA,” Zangardi Haynes says.

 Review your savings account to make sure that you’re earning a competitive annual percentage yield (APY).
 It’s going to be difficult to keep up with inflation.
 But a high-yield savings account at a competitive bank is your best option for an emergency fund or other cash you might need on short notice.

 Also, take a look at your checking account.
 If you’re incurring a monthly maintenance fee for going under a required minimum balance, you should be able to find a way to avoid that – whether through a low minimum balance checking account or by having a recurring direct deposit.